aurora-opensource/xviz/modules/schema/README.md

 # @xviz/schema

-This modulle contains the XVIZ protocol JSON schema files and examples along with utilities for validating them.
+This module contains the XVIZ protocol JSON schema files and examples along with utilities for validating them.

 ## Install